So, what is the real value of attending a liberal arts college? Let's not waste time; let's dive right in.

 Liberal arts are the heart and soul of education.
 And even though subjects like philosophy, art, music, languages, and literature have been studied for thousands of years, it now seems like the liberal arts have taken a backseat to more “practical” fields such as science, math, business, and technology.

-Despite a worldwide emphasis on STEM-saturated education, students who major in a liberal arts field gain an unparalleled education that uniquely prepares them for their career and a life of learning and fulfillment.
+Despite a worldwide emphasis on STEM-saturated education, students who attend a liberal arts school gain an unparalleled education that uniquely prepares them for a successful career and a life of learning and fulfillment.

-Applying to college can come with a lot of questions, but we're here to help you explore the several practical and surprising benefits of a liberal arts education.
+Applying to college can come with a lot of questions, but we're here to help you explore the several data-backed benefits of a liberal arts education.
+By the way, Marymount University is hosting two Campus Preview Day events — happening on Sunday, October 6 and Sunday, November 10.

-1. A variety of careers are available to you with a liberal arts degree.
+1. There are SO many careers available to graduates of a liberal arts school.

 Because a liberal arts education translates to many different careers, you also have the option of easily jumping into a new job if you’re ready to try something different.
 And as a college student (or as an aspiring one), you are probably excited at the notion of being able to change your mind down the road if you so desire!